Where to Taste Balsamic Vinegar in Bologna | Local Tastings & Shops

 Balsamic vinegar tasting at De Nigris shop in Bologna Airport

-DE NIGRIS is one of the most convenient options for a balsamic vinegar tasting in Bologna, especially if you’re travelling through the airport.
-Located in the departures area around Gate 10 of Bologna Airport, this shop showcases a wide range of balsamic products and gift-ready bottles.
+DE NIGRIS is a convenient last-minute option, particularly if you are catching a flight.
+Located in the departures area around Gate 10 of Bologna Airport, the shop carries a wide range of balsamic products and gift-ready bottles.
+The selection is broader than a typical airport shop, though prices reflect the location.

 Le Terre Del Balsamico – FICO Bologna